neonmik/Wave-Machine-Firmware/README.md

     - Move update closer to synth/dac code:- could probably do with being intergrated like ADSR

 - Arp code:
-    - Definitely a "Remove_Notes" function issue... need to remove them and then reorganise the list at the end - just like "Add_Notes" :- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
+    - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

 - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)